 Maternal case definitions

-Preterm Labour:
+Preterm Labor:

-There was significant variability across sites for preterm labour, with almost half non-assessable, 51.6% (65/126) were non-assessable by abstractor and 48.4% (61/126) by ABC-case-logic.
+There was significant variability across sites for preterm labor, with almost half non-assessable, 51.6% (65/126) were non-assessable by abstractor and 48.4% (61/126) by ABC-case-logic.
 One site was able to classify all cases, across other sites the majority were non-assessable due to missing recorded information on the number of contractions and change in cervix (Figure 3).

 Fetal growth restriction: